Aramantos/MS1-World-Wide-Web/README.md

 ** **

-*   Initially the transition from following an instructional video to creating your own code was challenging but eventually that knowledge came to the forefront rather than having to refer back.
+*   Initially, the transition from following an instructional video to creating your code was challenging but eventually that knowledge came to the forefront rather than having to refer back.
-*   I started this project with a desktop first approach and as the project went on I certainly realised the benefits of a mobile first approach.
+*   I started this project with a desktop-first approach and as the project went on I certainly realised the benefits of a mobile-first approach.

 **Deployment**